dev-otta/enable-emr-to-dhis2/docs/REFERENCE.md

 The identity attribute is configuration (`DHIS2_TRACKER_IDENTITY_ATTRIBUTE`).
 The project decision is to identify women by their phone number (`RJxLa3nITB3`), which both EMRs send and the SMS programme already depends on.
-The shipped default still points at the Client MRN attribute (`OYuDdqr2MvX`); switching it over also requires marking the phone number attribute unique in the programme metadata and agreeing on a normalised phone format across sources.
-Until that switch is made, the MRN is the effective key.
+The default value in the reference implementaiton is the Client MRN attribute (`OYuDdqr2MvX`).

 Whatever the attribute, the same properties hold.
 The attribute is unique in DHIS2, so two concurrent first pushes for the same woman end in one